 By combining a high-MERV filter with a strong CADR, Bryant systems efficiently reduce the concentration of irritating smoke particles.

-- Bryant DGAPA Air Purifier: This whole-home system uses a MERV 15 filter to efficiently capture up to 95% of airborne particles, including the fine PM2.5 particulates found in smoke.
-It also features Captures & Kills® technology, which inactivates select airborne pathogens to further enhance air quality.
+- Bryant DGAPA Air Purifier: The DGAPA is better suited for homes highly focused on particle removal and pathogen defense.
+It uses a MERV 15 filter to efficiently capture up to 95% of airborne particles, including fine PM 2.5 smoke particulates

-- Bryant UVCAP Air Purifier: Specifically designed to tackle odors and volatile organic compounds (VOCs), the UVCAP combines a carbon filter with ultraviolet (UV) light.
+- Bryant UVCAP Air Purifier: The UVCAP works best when heavy smoke odors are your primary concern.
+Designed to tackle odors and volatile organic compounds (VOCs), it combines a carbon filter with ultraviolet (UV) light.
 The carbon adsorbs harmful gases and smoke odors, while the UV light helps reduce microbial growth on your system's cooling coil.

 How Can You Maximize Your Air Purifier's Efficiency?